Sustainable RF Wireless Energy Transfer for Massive IoT: enablers and challenges: Enhanced RF-EH receivers

 \subsection{WET meets ambient RF-EH}

 Modern cities are driven by a wide range of wireless technologies that can provide average ambient RF power density levels in the order of $-25$~dBm/cm$^2$ \cite{9506895}.
 Typically, ambient RF-EH suits ultra-low power devices as the antenna polarization mismatch, line-of-sight (LoS) conditions, data traffic, and atmospheric conditions can weaken the incident energy.
-Fortunately, the advent of ultra-dense networks--- for which the estimated density is around $10^3~ \mathrm{cells}/\mathrm{km}^2$ \cite{7476821}--- will considerably reduce the propagation distance of RF signals; therefore, making RF-EH practically appealing as shown in Fig.~\ref{fig:outageEH}.
-In this example, we have considered the RF-EH circuit described in \cite{9350571} while illustrating the chances of not satisfying a harvesting power of $1$~mW.
-Moreover, we consider a $1$~W transmit power for the RF transmitters while modeling their deployment as a homogeneous Poisson point process (HPPP).
+Fortunately, the advent of ultra-dense networks--- for which the estimated density is around $10^3~ \mathrm{cells}/\mathrm{km}^2$ \cite{7476821}--- will considerably reduce the propagation distance of RF signals; therefore, making RF-EH practically appealing for recycling ambient RF energy as shown in Fig.~\ref{fig:outageEH}.
+In this example, we adopted the sigmoidal model proposed in \cite{7264986} for the RF-EH circuit described in \cite{9350571} while illustrating the chances of not satisfying a harvesting power of $1$~mW.
+Moreover, we consider a $1$~W transmit power for the RF transmitters while modeling their deployment as a homogeneous Poisson point process.
 Besides, we consider a log-distance path loss model with exponent $2.7$ and non-distance dependent loss of $40$~dB, and channels subject to Rician fading with LoS factor $10$.
-We provide more details on the performance of the multi-antenna direct current (DC) and RF combining architectures in Section \ref{sec:multiantRFEH}.
+We provide more details on the performance of the multi-antenna direct current (DC) and RF combining architectures in Section \ref{subsec:multiantRFEH}.

 The RF-EH circuitry has the same architecture regardless of whether the RF source is dedicated or not.
 This allows an optimized coexistence of WET with ambient RF-EH resulting in a more reliable energy supply for the IoT devices in scenarios with high ambient power density.
 By enabling a dual EH mode, the IoT devices can harvest energy exclusively from ambient RF sources, and only request energy from the gPBs if needed.
 Conversely, ambient RF-EH can be seen as a backup or complementary energy source, if available, when WET momentarily degrades.
+However, notice that achieving those operating modes may require a receiver optimized for both low- and high-input power regimes, to harvest from ambient and dedicated energy transmissions, respectively.
+Fig.~\ref{fig:enhancedEHReceivers}a illustrates an exemplary implementation of such a receiver which has an adaptive control circuit that connects the corresponding rectifying path depending on the measured input power level.